moogacs/docs.buf.build/docs/reference/workspaces.md

 With this, modules can import from one another, and a variety of commands work on multiple modules rather than one.
-For example, if `buf lint` is run for an [input](../reference/inputs.md) that contains a `buf.work.yaml`, each of the modules contained within the workspace will be linted.
-Other commands, such as `buf build`, will merge workspace modules into one, so that all of the files contained are consolidated into a single [image](../reference/images.md).
+For example, if `buf lint` is run for an [input](../reference/inputs.md) that contains a `buf.work.yaml`, each of the modules contained within the workspace is linted.
+Other commands, such as `buf build`, merge workspace modules into one, so that all of the files contained are consolidated into a single [image](../reference/images.md).

 ## Importing Across Modules